Complexity-Regularized Proximal Policy Optimization: Introduction

 In this work, we propose a new regularization term based on complexity, defined as the product of Shannon entropy and disequilibrium, rather than the sole entropy.
 This measure, usually referred to as L\'opez-Ruiz, Mancini, and Calbet (LMC) complexity measure \citep{lopezruiz1995statistical}, was developed to evaluate the complexity of physical systems at a given scale and is characterized by an interplay between the information stored by the system (its entropy) and the distance from equipartition (its disequilibrium).
-By acting as a regularizer, this complexity suppresses both extremes (e.g., total disorder and perfect order), thereby exerting pressure on agents to identify strategies that balance structure with adaptability.
-We then define Complexity-Driven Policy Optimization (CDPO), a new learning algorithm based on PPO that replaces its entropy bonus with a complexity term.
-By scaling the policy entropy with its disequilibrium, CDPO is capable of promoting divergence when the policy becomes too deterministic, while also promoting convergence when the policy is too random.
-The proposed mechanism can be applied to other policy optimization methods that rely on entropy-based exploration.
-Experiments on several classic RL environments, as well as a novel version of CartPole with fine-grained complexity control, demonstrate that CDPO is more robust to the choice of loss scaling factor than entropy-regularized PPO and achieves competitive results across settings that require different levels of exploration.
+By acting as a regularizer, this term suppresses both extremes , thereby exerting pressure on agents to identify strategies that balance exploration and exploitation.
+We then define \textbf{C}omplexity-\textbf{R}egularized \textbf{P}roximal \textbf{P}olicy \textbf{O}ptimization (\textbf{CR-PPO}), a new learning algorithm based on PPO that replaces its entropy bonus with a complexity bonus.
+By scaling the policy entropy with its disequilibrium, CR-PPO promotes divergence when the policy becomes too sharp and convergence when the policy is too flat.
+In addition, the proposed mechanism is inherently algorithm-agnostic and can be applied to other policy optimization methods that rely on entropy-based regularization.
+Experiments on several classic RL environments, as well as a novel version of CartPole with fine-grained complexity control named CARTerpillar, demonstrate that CR-PPO is more robust to the choice of the loss scaling factor than entropy-regularized PPO and achieves competitive results across settings that require very different levels of exploration